mikeyhogarth/range-validator/README.md

 Range Validator
 ===============

 Simple function for specifying range validation in node.
 Currently this is just a little project for me to work on while I'm up feeding the baby at 3am.
+Features will increase in line with sleepless nights.
 One day it might be useful.
 # Example

 ```javascript